Elena' s AI Blog

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 When doing data science, I usually use Anaconda for managing libraries.
-This is why I have installed Miniforge to access Conda by downloading the Miniforge3-MacOSX-arm64 from Minifororge Releases.
-After installation, this required running a bash file and adding the Miniforge to the system path (when it prompts ‘yes|no’ - say ‘yes’ to add Anaconda to the PATH).
+This is why I installed Miniforge to access Conda by downloading the Miniforge3-MacOSX-arm64 build from Miniforge Releases.
+The arm64 build is required on M1 — the x86_64 installer runs under Rosetta and will not give native performance.
+Installation requires running a bash file and adding Miniforge to the system path (when it prompts yes|no, type yes to add Conda to the PATH).

 cd ~/Downloads